- Ideas & How-Tos

 Aim the detector head toward the area in which you wish to sense motion and walk across the detection zone at the furthest point you wish the lights to go on.

 Grasp the lampholders and position the lamps so as not to interfere with the sensor.
-Never grasp the bulb to change the lamp direction-the bulb may break.
+Never grasp the bulb to change the lamp direction - the bulb may break.
 If your lights go off and immediately back on while testing, the lamps are too close to the sensor.
 Aim the bulbs away from the sensor and slightly downwards so water will not fill the lampholders.
-Keep the bulbs at least 1/2" away from sensor.
+Keep the bulbs at least 1/2-inches away from sensor.

 Adjust sensitivity until the lights go on where desired in the detection zone.
 Lights will turn off four seconds after all motion stops.